chef/chef/docs/dev/design_documents/bootstrap_with_train.md

 We will also remove the following obsolete or unsupported behaviors:

 * `--prelease` flag - Chef hasn't been pre-released in quite some time.
-* `--install-as-service` - this is an anti-pattern on Windows that we have
+* `--install-as-service` - For many years we have suggested users not run chef-client as a service due to memory leaks in long running Ruby processes.
 * `--kerberos-keytab-file` - this is not implemented in the WinRM gem we use, and so was passed through to no effect.
 * remove explicit support for versions of Chef older than 12.8.
 Versions older than the supported Chef client distributions will continue to be use at your own risk.
-* Remove support for Windows 2003 in the Windows bootstrap template.
+* Remove support for Windows 2003 in the Windows bootstrap template as Chef does not support EOL Windows 2003 installs.

 ### CLI Flag Changes